SungYong Hong. From Here to Eternity

-Erarta Museum presents three-dimensional artworks by the Korean artist SungYong Hong which transport the viewer into the hidden heart of the Universe
+Erarta Museum presented three-dimensional artworks by the South Korean artist SungYong Hong which transport the viewer into the hidden heart of the Universe

 - Exploration of the human nature and mankind’s place in the macrocosm

 - Signature lenticular printing method creating an illusion of depth